mojaloop/mojaloop/contribute/Decision-Items.md

 ## Pending transaction workflow
 Model the vouchers as a closed systems (up to the DFSP to settle).
 Vouchers would flow through the fabric but the merchant's DFSP has to deal with the settlement.
 NFC out of scope for 0.5.
 Utilize ripple invoicing tech.

-## Reliable Notifications
-Use Web Sockets // If you want an additional notification mechanism - any reliable one can be implemented in addition to this.
-Ledgers do not need to mess with notifications (they would do it on the backside so they can make their own decisions).

-## Refunds
-Refunds should be handled by the system and there should be meta-data to link to the original transaction.
-Gates getting more business requirements for reversals.

-## Tier Limits
-Customer that is paying the invoice needs to be informed with error messages.
-Both limits need to be respected with scheme rules.
-Merchant and customer can both reject the invoice.
-No other special cases.
-IST tier limits will focus on the tiers at the DFSP.

-# **Mojaloop Process Decisions**

-## GitHub
-Create one story every time there is integration work.
-Create bugs for any issues.
-Ensure all stories are tracked throughout the pipeline to ensure reliable metrics.

-## Code Reviews
-Code Reviews are not required outside the team unless there is integration work All APIs should be documented, using the standard documentation and if changes occur all teams need to be notified

-## Versioning
-Versioning of the API verses versioning of a retrieved article.
-The plan of record is we are staying with version string.

-## URLs
-URLs can not be stored in a database

 ## RAML vs. Swagger
 Public facing documentation in Swagger/Open API.
 All components will be accessible over public internet by default.
 Use Open API for public facing APIs.
 See [Tools Decisions](Tools,-technology,-and-process-choices)